FaisalAl-Tameemi/web-dev-foundations/chapter_3/__ch3_20_intro_with_is_css.md

 CSS is a programming language that defines styles of HTML elements.

-Some of the things that CSS covers include fonts, colours, margins, lines, height, width, background images, advanced positions and many other things.
-In other words, CSS is what makes your webpages beautiful.
+Some of the things that you can code with CSS include fonts, colors, spacing, sizing, background images, element positions, etc...

-It is a language that is suppored by all modern web browsers.
+In other words, CSS is what makes your webpages beautiful and it is a language that is suppored by all modern web browsers.